hackron/infrastructure/README.md

-The infrastructure setup for synhak.
+The infrastructure setup for hackron.
 ==========

-Check http://synhak.org/wiki/Sysadmin#Ansible for more information about how this fits in at SYNHAK.
+Check http://hackron.org/wiki/Sysadmin#Ansible for more information about how this fits in at Hackron.

 The Setup
 =========